Met Office Safeguarding

 Developers can get free pre-planning advice for proposals within the Met Office consultation zones.
-Please refer to the PDF safeguarded zone maps above, and if you believe your proposal is within a particular zone then forward the pre-planning application form (PDF, 482 kB) to email@example.com.
+Please refer to the PDF safeguarded zone maps above, and if you believe your proposal is within a particular zone then forward the pre-planning application form to firstname.lastname@example.org.
+Alternatively complete the form below.
 Please note, pre-planning discussions with the Met Office do not remove the need for full and proper engagement with the planning system.

 Telephone: 0370 900 0100